One Man's Family: Television

-By 1949, when television expressed interest, the show focused on the Barbour children.
-Oldest daughter Hazel had twins, Claudia was rebellious and involved in romances, Claudia's twin brother Cliff had been married three times, and Jack was a 36-year-old father of six daughters, including triplets.

 One Man's Family had the rare distinction of airing both in prime time and daytime television.
-The first TV version (November 4, 1949 - June 21, 1952) ran in prime time once a week for a half-hour and reverted the stories back to the 1932 storylines.
+The first TV version (November 4, 1949–June 21, 1952) ran in prime time once a week for a half-hour and reverted the stories back to the 1932 storylines.
 Hazel was a 28-year-old who yearned for marriage, Cliff and Claudia were students at Stanford University, and Jack was ten years old.
 The prime time version focused on Fanny's attempts to mediate between her old-world husband and her independent-minded children.

-The prime time series featured such future stars as Eva Marie Saint (Claudia), Tony Randall (Mac), Mercedes McCambridge (Beth Holly #1), and Frankie Thomas (Cliff Barbour #1).
-Claudia married daredevil Johnny Roberts (played by Michael Higgins).
-The show was live, which led to a notorious blooper when Claudia and her father-in-law (Ralph Locke) went to track Johnny down.
-The characters were in an airplane when Locke forgot his lines.
-After a few moments, he yelled at Saint, "Well, if you can't say anything, I'm leaving!" and walked off the set, in spite of his character being in the middle of a flight!
-Lest viewers presume the character had killed himself, Locke was in his seat the following day.
-The theme music was "Journey into Melody."

-The daytime show (March 1, 1954 – April 1, 1955) carried many of the same storylines as the prime time version but with a different cast.
-Anne Whitfield, who played Claudia's daughter Penelope on the radio version, simultaneously played Claudia on the TV show.
-It also had different theme music, "Deserted Mansion."

-All versions of the show were written, cast, produced and directed by Carlton E. Morse.

 In 1965, General Foods offered to sponsor another version of One Man's Family on NBC, but NBC passed and picked up Days of Our Lives instead.